Significance-based Estimation-of-Distribution Algorithms: Introduction

-The theory of EDAs has recently gained momentum~\cite{DBLP:conf/gecco/SudholtW16, DBLP:conf/foga/KrejcaW17, DBLP:conf/gecco/Witt17, DBLP:conf/gecco/LehreN17, DBLP:conf/gecco/FriedrichKK16, DBLP:conf/gecco/DangL15, friedrich2017compact, WuKolonkoMoehringAnalysisCEIEEETEC, LenglerSW18cGAMediumSteps, LehreN18PBIL} and has in particular clearly demonstrated that this trade-off between convergence speed and accumulation of erratic updates can be delicate and non-trivial to understand.
-Among the most relevant works, \citet{DBLP:conf/gecco/SudholtW16} and \citet{DBLP:conf/foga/KrejcaW17} prove lower bounds of the expected run times of three common EDAs on the benchmark function \OM.
-In simple words, these bounds show that if the parameter for updating the model is too large, the model converges too quickly and very likely to a wrong model; in consequence, it then takes a long time to find the optimum (usually by first reverting to a better fitting model).
-On the other hand, if the parameter is too small, then the model does converge to the correct model, but it does so slowly.
-More formally, \citet{DBLP:conf/gecco/SudholtW16} prove a lower bound of $\Omega(K\sqrt{n} + n \log n)$ for $2$-MMAS$_\textrm{ib}$ and the cGA, where~$1/K$ is the step size of the algorithm, and \citet{DBLP:conf/foga/KrejcaW17} prove a lower bound of $\Omega(\lambda\sqrt{n} + n \log n)$ for the UMDA, where~$\lambda$ is the population size of the algorithm.
+The theoretical analysis of EDAs has recently gained momentum (see, e.g., the survey~\cite{KrejcaW18EDABookChapter}) and has clearly shown that this trade-off between convergence speed and accumulation of erratic updates can be delicate and non-trivial to understand.
+Among the most relevant works, Sudholt and Witt~\cite{SudholtW19cGAACOOneMaxLowerBound} and Krejca and Witt~\cite{DBLP:conf/foga/KrejcaW17} prove lower bounds of the expected run times of three common EDAs on the benchmark function \OneMax.
+In simple words, these bounds show that if the update parameter for the model is too large, the model converges too quickly and very likely to a wrong model; consequently, it then takes a long time to find the optimum.
+On the other hand, if the parameter is too small, then the model converges to the correct model but does so slowly.
+More formally, Sudholt and Witt~\cite{SudholtW19cGAACOOneMaxLowerBound} prove a lower bound of $\Omega(K\sqrt{n} + n \log n)$ for the $2$-MMAS$_\textrm{ib}$ and the cGA, where~$1/K$ is the step size of the algorithm, and Krejca and Witt~\cite{DBLP:conf/foga/KrejcaW17} prove a lower bound of $\Omega(\lambda\sqrt{n} + n \log n)$ for the UMDA, where~$\lambda$ is the population size of the algorithm.
 These results show that choosing the parameter with a value of $\omega(\sqrt{n}\log n)$ has no benefit.
-Further, it has been recently shown by \citet{LenglerSW18cGAMediumSteps} that the run time of the cGA on OneMax is $\Omega(K^{1/3}n + n \log n)$ for $K = O(\sqrt{n}/(\log n \log \log n))$.
-Together with the results from \citet{DBLP:conf/gecco/SudholtW16}, this implies a bimodal behavior in the run time with respect to the parameter~$K$ in the regime of $K = \Omega(\log n) \cap O(\sqrt{n}\log n)$, showing that the run time is sensitive to the parameter choice.
+Further, it has been recently shown by Lengler et~al.~\cite{LenglerSW18cGAMediumSteps} that the run time of the cGA on \OneMax is $\Omega(K^{1/3}n + n \log n)$ for $K = O(\sqrt{n}/(\log n \log \log n))$.
+Together with the results from Sudholt and Witt~\cite{SudholtW19cGAACOOneMaxLowerBound}, this implies a bimodal behavior in the run time with respect to~$K$ if $K = \Omega(\log n) \cap O(\sqrt{n}\log n)$, showing that the run time is sensitive to the parameter choice.